Anas436/Basic-Plotly-Charts-Using-Python/README.md

 ## Summary

-Congratulations for completing this first lab.
+Congratulations for completing this lab.

 In this lab, you have learnt how to use `plotly.graph_objects` and `plotly.express` for creating plots and charts.